 A further issue in recent debates about the BBC’s role within the ecology of British broadcasting is the market impact of its scheduling of popular programming.
 This was a key concern in the DCMS-sponsored O&O Report (DCMS, 2016c).
 With the rise of on-demand viewing, scheduling no longer has the hold on audiences that it once had (see Goldsmiths, 2016: 41-4).
 Nevertheless, it seems likely that it will remain significant in two important areas for the foreseeable future – as a ‘shop window’ for new programming, around which marketing activities can be focused, and at times of the week most associated with shared family viewing – notably Saturday night (Goldsmiths, 2016: 129-30).
 It is no coincidence that high-ratings entertainment programmes such as Doctor Who and Strictly, along with The Voice, are part of BBC1’s Saturday night schedule.

 The O&O Report (DCMS, 2016c) proposed that a more ‘distinctive’ BBC schedule involving less aggressive scheduling would be beneficial, although the assumed benefits seem to relate to the profitability of commercial channels rather than to viewers.
-Nevertheless, this view of the benefits of more ‘distinctive’ scheduling tallies with longstanding criticisms of the BBC’s competitive behaviour by commercial rivals, such as that of James Murdoch, CEO of BSkyB, Britain’s largest broadcaster by revenue: ‘Rather than concentrating on areas where the market is not delivering, the BBC seeks to compete head-on for audiences with commercial providers’, a horrified Murdoch declared in his much-quoted 2009 Edinburgh speech (Murdoch, 2009).
+Nevertheless, this view of the benefits of more ‘distinctive’ scheduling tallies with longstanding criticisms of the BBC’s competitive behaviour by commercial rivals, such as that of James Murdoch, CEO of BSkyB, Britain’s largest broadcaster by revenue: ‘Rather than concentrating on areas where the market is not delivering, the BBC seeks to compete head-on for audiences with commercial providers’, declared Murdoch in his much-quoted 2009 Edinburgh speech (Murdoch, 2009).
 However, even the O&O Report concluded that the impact of BBC1 entertainment clashes with ITV1 is not statistically significant (DCMS, 2016c: 217-218).

 Actually, however, competitive behaviour in the BBC’s approach to entertainment scheduling can have substantial benefits for viewers.
 BBC1 and ITV1 have sought to compete for popular audiences through scheduling since the 1960s, despite sharing a largely public service orientation.
 Crucially, unlike the US model, this was not direct competition for revenue but merely for viewers – in effect, competition for quality and prestige.
 Even in today’s advanced broadcasting market, the BBC continues to act as a ‘beacon of quality’ in British broadcasting and internationally (the White Paper speaks of it as ‘an international benchmark for quality’ (DCMS, 2016a: 19)).
 As a result, it forces competitor broadcasters to embrace its standards - investing in programming, in UK content production and in Britain’s thriving production sector – the so-called ‘crowding-in’ effect (see DCMS, 2016c: 89-90, for example).
 It does this by competing for viewers.
 Quantitative evidence supports this: Asking what would happen to UK television in the absence of the BBC, Patrick Barwise and Robert G. Picard (2014) show that investment in content, especially in UK first-run content, would be substantially lower, with an accompanying reduction in choice and value for viewers, and – crucially – in revenue for the industry.
-Similarly, BBC figures show that as its spending on original British content has fallen in recent years, the market has not made up the gap, so overall content investment has fallen (BBC, 2015: 8).
+Similarly, BBC data shows that as its spending on original British content has fallen in recent years, the market has not made up the gap, so overall content investment has fallen (BBC, 2015: 8).